-Development / Promotion: as part of our Learning & Development activities we run Manager Training sessions (for Employment Law and Leadership Skills) and interview training for hiring and line managers.
-Both of these trainings cover the importance of diversity and inclusion.
+Development / Promotion: as part of our Learning & Development activities we run manager training sessions and interview training for hiring and line managers.
+Both trainings cover the importance of diversity and inclusion.
 As an equal opportunity employer, we value the rich diversity in the company.
 Therefore, all joiners at Berenberg are invited for an extensive induction event where, amongst others, our diversity approach and activities are highlighted and expectations to each employee will be addressed.
+We have a mandatory D&I / Equal Employment Opportunity training for all new joiners with a refresher for existing employees.
 In addition, we intensify a bank-wide comparison and analysis as part of our year-end process to ensure a fair promotion and compensation progression.
-Finally, we can report that our proportion of women in senior roles is currently 23% (defined as vice president level or above) and we are targeting 33% female representation in the medium term.
+Finally, we can report that our proportion of women in senior roles is currently 22% (defined as Vice President level or above) and we are still committed to increase female representation in senior roles.